mkuka/AgroLands/README.md

 # Land Usage Analysis
 We compute the land usage for five counties in the state of Iowa; Black Hawk, Butler, Franklin, Carroll, & Webster.
-In order to do the analysis, we first create Shapely Point type object for each pixel and use the affine projection matrix to convert it to a position in UTM Zone 15.
+In order to do the analysis, we first create a Shapely Point type object for each pixel and use the affine projection matrix to convert them to a position in UTM Zone 15.

 ```geojson
 {